 [p2p.clear_net]

-## The IP address to listen to connections on.
+## The IP address to bind and listen for connections on.

 listen_on = "0.0.0.0"